88lexd/website-astro/infra/argo-cd/README.md

 # Install
 $ helm upgrade --install argocd --namespace argocd .
 ```
 **Note:** In addition to Argo CD, I am also installing an ingress resource so I can access it from the network.

+### Adding an Application to Argo CD
+This chart also contains the `Application` definitions for Argo Apps.

+When adding another app, simply run the `helm upgrade --install` again using the command above.

 ## Install and Setup Argo CLI
 The following is required on my local machine to access Argo CD via CLI.